JINHXu/Inferencial-Reproducibility-RoB-RT-hate/README.md

 **Author**: Jinghua Xu

-This project intends to examine the inferencial reproducibility of the SOTA model proposed in [Barbieri et al., Findings 2020]() for hate speech detection.
+This project intends to examine the inferencial reproducibility of the SOTA model proposed in [Barbieri et al., 2020]() for hate speech detection.

-In order to
+In order to measure the inferential reproducibility of the SOTA model, this analysis conducts [Statistical Significance Test using Linear Mixed Effect Models]() and [Reliability Test of Model Prediction Performance]().

+The baseline is an SVM-based approach using both word and character n-gram features, a model and feature set that has seen great success in Twitter-based shared tasks such as emoji prediction [Çöltekin & Rama, 2018]() and stance prediction [Mohammad et al., 2018]().

+The

+**The following lists the data properties, meta-parameters considered in this analysis:**

 ### Measuring Data: data properties to consider

-- Word rarity [Platanios et al., 2019]: Negative log of empirical probabilities of words in segment, higher value means higher rarity.
+- Word rarity ([Platanios et al., 2019]()): Negative log of empirical probabilities of words in segment, higher value means higher rarity.

-- Flesch-Kincaid readability [Kincaid et al., 1975]: Pro-rates words/sentences and syllables/word; in principle unbounded, but interpretation scheme exists for ranges from 0 (difficult) to 100 (easy).
+- Flesch-Kincaid readability ([Kincaid et al., 1975]()): Pro-rates words/sentences and syllables/word; in principle unbounded, but interpretation scheme exists for ranges from 0 (difficult) to 100 (easy).

 - Sentence Length

 ### Meta-parameters?

+* learning rate?
+*

 ### Random Seeds?